ThomasHickman/RICE/docs.md

 #### Parameters

 - `user_requirements`: `Predicate[]`
     A list of boolean expressions with variables assignments that should evaluate to true at the end of contract.
-The provider shouldn't take on a contract if they can't fulfil this at the beginning of the contract (e.g. providers need to check if they can fulfil the system check at the beginning of the contract)
+The provider shouldn't take on a contract if they can't fulfil this at the beginning of the contract
 - `provider_requirements`: `Predicate[]`
     A list of boolean expressions with variables assignments that should evaluate to true at the begin of contract, in order for providers to accept the contract.
 - `evaluate_provider_script`: `ScriptDesc`